tkav/pathways-node-weather-app/README.md

 ## 3 Musketeers

-The provided `makefile`, `dockerfile` , and `docker-compose.yml` files work together to create a docker container which is used to run terraform deployments and other supported commands.
+The provided `makefile`, `dockerfile` , and `docker-compose.yml` files work together to create a docker container which is used to run Terraform deployments and other supported commands.
 It expects AWS account credentials to be passed as environment variables.

 To run a simple aws command, ensure you have set your aws temporary credentials in your local environment and run the following